Electric Scooter vs Petrol Scooter – Which one is the better choice?

 But it’s not all about the max potential of the scooter.
 You can only reach the top speed by going on an open motorway anyway.
 What most people look for when buying a small-sized moped is how it will perform on the busy city streets.
 And since city rides will usually fare around 25-30 mph / 40-48 kmh, you can be satisfied with both petrol and an electric scooter.

-What you actually want to look for here is acceleration.
-And petrol still beats electric in this category as well.
-The best possible acceleration rate you can get from an electric scooter today is 0-30 mph in around 5 seconds (achievable only on a handful of scooters).
 On average, these vehicles still need above 10 seconds to reach a decent speed.
 With petrol scooters, on the other hand, going 0-30 mph in less than 5 seconds is a piece of cake, as even most budget-priced models can achieve that.

 Price

-The short answer is: electric scooters are cheaper in the long run, with the hidden cost of worse performances and a shorter lifespan.
+The short answer is: that electric scooters are cheaper in the long run, with the hidden cost of worse performances and a shorter lifespan.

 Ride experience